matm/jQuery-File-Upload-Wiki/How-to-setup-the-plugin-on-your-website.md

 ```html
       {"name":"picture.jpg","type":"image/jpeg","size":"123456789"}
 ```
-      Note: The file upload plugin makes use of iframes for browsers like Microsoft Internet Explorer and Opera, which do not yet support XMLHTTPRequest uploads.
+      Note: The file upload plugin makes use of iframes for browsers like Microsoft Internet Explorer and Opera, which do not yet support [https://developer.mozilla.org/en/xmlhttprequest](XMLHTTPRequest) uploads.
-      They will only register a load event if the Content-type of the response is set to text/plain or text/html, not if it is set to application/json.
+      They will only register a load event if the [http://en.wikipedia.org/wiki/MIME#Content-Type](Content-type) of the response is set to text/plain or text/html, not if it is set to application/json.